futel/transcript-conference-hell/doc/aws.md

 object ownership: acls disabled block public access settings: block all public access off

-XXX I edited this in the console, not accurate anymore?

 Update permissions and add a bucket policy.
 Use the ARN of the created transcript-conference-hell user.

 ```